-All of our financial services industry respondents felt there were clear benefits to be gained by investing in software solutions for supply chain risk management.
+All 750 IT and IT security executive survey respondents felt there were clear benefits to be gained by investing in software solutions for supply chain risk management.

 Chief among these benefits is the ability to analyze and mitigate risk through enhanced access to data and information.
-More than half of the sample also saw opportunities to gain competitive advantage over rivals through the proactive application of risk technology, rather than simply limiting the negative impact from supply chain disruptions.
+More than half of CISOs and IT leaders also saw opportunities to gain competitive advantage over rivals, in addition to limiting the negative impact from supply chain disruptions.

-Reducing extra costs associated with such disruptions and reduced chance of reputational damage via continuous monitoring were also identified as benefits by a substantial minority of executives.
+Reducing extra costs associated with such disruptions and improving visibility across different types of risk events via continuous monitoring were also identified as benefits by a substantial minority of IT and IT security leaders.